alexsalomon/mern-app-boilerplate/README.md

 ## Docker support

-You don't have install and configure MongoDB and run each service (API and MongoDB) in a separate window.
+You don't have to install and configure MongoDB and run each service (API and MongoDB) in a separate window.
 Docker handles all that for you.
 You just need to run:

 ```sh
 $ docker-compose build --force-rm   # Build the services and remove intermediate containers